MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 | Partitions   | day        |
 | Reservation | beng469 |

-Open the Jupyter notebook (Lab7-SpatialDE-Assignment2.ipynb), and finish the tasks.
+Open the Jupyter notebook (Lab7-SpatialDE-Assignment2.ipynb),
+- complete the 5 tasks.
+- Save the ipynb file after you finish.

-$\color{red}{\textsf{You don’t need to submit any additional file or report for this assignment.}}$ You just need to save the ipynb file after you finish to run it.
+$\color{red}{\textsf{You don’t need to submit any additional file or report for this assignment.}}$

 $\color{red}{\textsf{If you successfully finish part2, go back to the clusters, and run the following command:}}$
 ```